Berlin river cruise: Should you book a Spree boat tour?

 East Side Tour.
 As its name suggests, this tour will take place in eastern Berlin.
 Although the sights on my tour are included, the boat trip continues to places like the East Side Gallery and Treptower Park.
 You can book the East Side Tour here.

 Dinner Cruise on the Spree.
 Lastly, if you’d like to combine a cruise with a fine dinner, this one is for you.
-A three—or four-course menu plus a glass of prosecco are included in the price.
+A three or four-course menu, plus a glass of prosecco, is included in the price.
 Book the Dinner on the Spree here.

 Berlin River Cruise tips